 So what is Shopify?

 Knowing what we now know about Shopify, it’s evident that it has outgrown being an e-commerce software solution.
 It is now an integrated omnichannel retail business solution used by merchants to manage online and offline operations.
-And the driving force behind everything Shopify does is its merchant focused business model.
+And the driving force behind everything Shopify does is its merchant-focused business model.
 It’s the alternative merchants wanting to build a differentiated brand and going direct to consumers needed.
+And once such merchants are onboarded on the platform, Shopify keeps generating additional generating by selling its merchant solution, an offering that it has strengthened over the years and plans to continue to do so in the future as well.
+As Shopify will develop its merchant’s solutions in the upcoming years, the Shopify ecosystem, even outside its primary e-commerce software solution, will become an increasingly indispensable part of its merchant base, functioning as an enviable moat for Shopify.